Republic Services is our residential curbside waste hauler

 - New to the city, or otherwise need to look up your service day?
 Type your address into our interactive map, at this link: Trash and Recycling Map

 - Note that trash pickup is weekly, and recycling pickup is every other week.
-When you find your orange or blue week on the map above, we encourage you to print the recycling calendar.
+When you find your orange or blue week on the interactive map above, we encourage you to print the recycling calendar.
+You can also view this static map.

 - Yard waste: Typically lasting each year from late March to late November, leaves and other yard waste can be placed at the curb for pickup on neighbors' regular collection day.